satwikkansal/wtfpython/README.md

 Makes sense, right?

 #### 💡 Explanation:
-+ Such behavior is due to CPython optimization (called string interning) that tries to use existing immutable objects in some cases rather than creating a new object every time.
++ The behavior in first and second snippets is due to a CPython optimization (called string interning) that tries to use existing immutable objects in some cases rather than creating a new object every time.
-+ After being interned, many variables may point to the same string object in memory (thereby saving memory).
++ After being "interned", many variables may reference the same string object in memory (saving memory thereby).
 + In the snippets above, strings are implicitly interned.
 The decision of when to implicitly intern a string is implementation dependent.
-There are some facts that can be used to guess if a string will be interned or not:
+There are some rules that can be used to guess if a string will be interned or not:
   * All length 0 and length 1 strings are interned.
   * Strings are interned at compile time (`'wtf'` will be interned but `''.join(['w', 't', 'f']` will not be interned)
   * Strings that are not composed of ASCII letters, digits or underscores, are not interned.
 This explains why `'wtf!'` was not interned due to `!`.
 Cpython implementation of this rule can be found [here](https://github.com/python/cpython/blob/3.6/Objects/codeobject.c#L19)
   <img src="images/string-intern/string_intern.png" alt="">
-+ Constant folding is a technique for [peephole optimization](https://en.wikipedia.org/wiki/Peephole_optimization) in Python.
-This means the expression `'a'*20` is replaced by `'aaaaaaaaaaaaaaaaaaaa'` during compilation to reduce few clock cycles during runtime.
++ The abrupt change in output of the third snippet is due to a [peephole optimization](https://en.wikipedia.org/wiki/Peephole_optimization) technique known as Constant folding.
+This means the expression `'a'*20` is replaced by `'aaaaaaaaaaaaaaaaaaaa'` during compilation to save a  few clock cycles during runtime.
 Constant folding only occurs for strings having length less than 20.
 (Why?
 Imagine the size of `.pyc` file generated as a result of the expression `'a'*10**10`).
 [Here's](https://github.com/python/cpython/blob/3.6/Python/peephole.c#L288) the implementation source for the same.
 + Note: In Python 3.7, Constant folding was moved out from peephole optimizer to the new AST optimizer with some change in logic as well, so the third snippet doesn't work for Python 3.7.
 You can read more about the change [here](https://bugs.python.org/issue11549).

 ---